BaguaSys/tutorials/src/more-optimizations/index.md

 Besides communication algorithms, Bagua supports many convenient tools to further accelerate your training workload.
 Currently we support:

-1. [Generic fused optimizer](https://bagua.readthedocs.io/en/latest/autoapi/bagua/torch_api/fuse_optimizer/index.html), which fuse optimizer step operations for multiple layers, and it is generic because it can be applied to arbitrary PyTorch optimizer, in contrast to [apex](https://nvidia.github.io/apex/optimizers.html)'s approach, where only
+1. [Generic fused optimizer](https://bagua.readthedocs.io/en/latest/autoapi/bagua/torch_api/fuse_optimizer/index.html), which fuses optimizer step operations for multiple layers, and it is generic because it can be applied to arbitrary PyTorch optimizer, in contrast to [apex](https://nvidia.github.io/apex/optimizers.html)'s approach, where only